agi-brain/xuance/docs/source/documents/api/policies/categorical.rst

 .. py:function::
   xuance.torch.policies.categorical.SACDISPolicy.forward(observation)

-  xxxxxx.
+  A feed forward method that computes the forward pass of the policy network given an observation.
+  It returns the representation of the observation, action probabilities, and the action distribution.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
-  :return: xxxxxx.
+  :return: A tupel that includes the outputs of the representation, action probabilities, and the action distribution.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.categorical.SACDISPolicy.Qtarget(observation)

-  xxxxxx.
+  Calculate the Q-value with the target Q network.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
-  :return: xxxxxx.
+  :return: The target Q values.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:function::
   xuance.torch.policies.categorical.SACDISPolicy.Qaction(observation)

-  xxxxxx.
+  Calculate the Q value for the original Q network.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
-  :return: xxxxxx.
+  :return: The evaluate Q values.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:function::
   xuance.torch.policies.categorical.SACDISPolicy.Qpolicy(observation)

-  xxxxxx.
+  Calculate the action probabilities, log of action probabilities, and the Q-values of the policy network.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the action probabilities, log of action probabilities, and the Q-values of the policy network.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.categorical.SACDISPolicy.soft_update(tau)

-  xxxxxx.
+  Performs a soft update of the target networks using a specified interpolation parameter (tau).

   :param tau: The soft update factor for the update of target networks.
   :type tau: float
-  :return: xxxxxx.
-  :rtype: xxxxxx

 .. raw:: html